 Sling TV on iOS is a vastly different experience.
 Not only are you trading down to a smaller screen size, but you're also losing connection stability and clean interface of the set-top app.

-Using an iPhone 5S for testing, I took Sling TV with me for a gauntlet of daily errands.
+Using an iPhone for testing, I took Sling TV with me for a gauntlet of daily errands.
 As you might expect, over LTE the stream was nearly flawless.
-Dropping down to 3G, however, presented real problems as seconds slipped away to buffering screens.
+(We've yet to try it on a 5G phone, but we're expecting similar results.)

 Problematically, when you return home, continuing what you were watching on your phone isn't as simple as starting up your Roku.
 You'll need to go into the menu, find the show you were watching and rewind it manually.

-Trying to use both a phone and a Roku at the same time won't work either.
-DISH is clearly (and rightfully) afraid of the account-sharing trap that has befallen HBO Go and Netflix, and doesn't allow two devices using the same account to run the service simultaneously.
+Trying to use both a phone and a Roku at the same time won't work either (unless you subscribe to Sling Blue).
+DISH is clearly (and rightfully) afraid of the account-sharing trap that has befallen HBO and Netflix, and doesn't allow two devices using the same account to run the service simultaneously.

 Overall, I found the iOS experience less enjoyable than the set-top app, but still impressive.
 Being able to take TV figuratively anywhere is an appealing, practical proposition for morning commuters or long-distance travelers.